finnschaefer1901/finnschaefer1901.github.io/index.md

 - Team Collaboration

 ## Scientific Publications
-**Signal processing pipeline for an autonomous electrical race car** [Signalverarbeitungsforum Karlsruhe 2022](https://publikationen.bibliothek.kit.edu/1000150865/149629985)
+Signal processing pipeline for an autonomous electrical race car [Signalverarbeitungsforum Karlsruhe 2022](https://publikationen.bibliothek.kit.edu/1000150865/149629985)

 ## Projects
+These are the Projects that i took part of.
+Some of them we're mandatory for my studies, some of them not.
 ### Formula Student Driverless
 - curvature optimal Motion Planning
 - Trajectory planning